-This page displays key information about the ALIF100T unit that may be requested by Adder Technical Support.
+This page displays key information about the ALIF101T unit that may be requested by Adder Technical Support.

-- I Connect your computer to the network port on the front panel. - 2 Run a web browser and enter the IP address of the unit.
-If the address is unknown, perform a manual factory reset to http://169.254.1.33 - 3 Click the About link.
+To get here I Connect your computer to the network port on the front panel.

+2 Run a web browser and enter the IP address of the unit.
+If the address is unknown, perform a manual factory reset to http://169.254.1.33

+3 Click the About link.